19 Royal Family Members You Need to Follow on Instagram

 Princess Maria-Olympia of Greece and Denmark

 The only daughter of Pavlos, Crown Prince of Greece, Olympia is America-born.
-She had an epic 21st birthday last year in the U.K. complete with lavish headpieces and Gucci platform sneakers.
+She had an epic 21st birthday last year in the UK, complete with lavish headpieces and Gucci platform sneakers.
 Her cousin is Talita von Fürstenberg (Diane von Fürstenberg's granddaughter), and she lives in NYC (when she's not jetting around the world).
 Her Instagram chronicles her walking in fashion shows, recent photo shoots, vacationing around the Mediterranean and her family.

 Photo: